sitharasreedharan/PlanitJupiterToysAutomation/Readme.md

 ## Reports
 Reports are generated using surefireplugin.
-Report will be generated at PlanitJupiterToysAutomation/target/surefire-reports/emailable-report.html
+Report will be generated at PlanitJupiterToysAutomation/target/surefire-reports/emailable-report.html locally.
+In Github Actions reports can be dowloaded from Artifacts > surefire-reports folder